liuming9157/55ai/README.md

 ## Contributing

-We welcome collaboration and appreciate your contribution to Headshot AI.
+We welcome collaboration and appreciate your contribution to 55AI.
 If you have suggestions for improvement or significant changes in mind, feel free to open an issue!

 If you want to contribute to the codebase make sure you create a new branch and open a pull request that points to `dev`.